scalacenter/sprees/README.md

 the duration of the Scala Center spree.
 Your physical presence is important to assist and motivate contributors.

-If you are a maintainer of an open-source Scala project, open a PR to add your project to the list!
+If you are a maintainer of an open-source Scala project, make a PR to add your project to the list!

 ### What you need to do